nikogura/nikogura.com/NikOguraResume.md

 Code works the same locally as it does in the cloud.
 No surprises.
 That's what it's all about.

 ## Invented a Self-Updating Signed Binary Tool Distribution and Execution Framework
-It's used for distributing and running signed binaries on user laptops.
-The system works online, and gracefully degrades when offline.
+It's used for distributing and running signed binaries on user laptops, in cloud instances and docker containers.
+It's always up to date, works on and offline, and best of all it *just works*.

 It builds, tests, publishes, and even updates itself *in flight* when there's a new version available.
 The binaries are signed, so you can verify integrity, trust, etc.  It works so automatically and magically that I had to make sure it couldn't be easily made to do evil.